squarism/file_io_polyglot/README.md

 _Maybe other experiments could be added ..._

-1. `alice_telephone.txt` is a plain text file in utf-8 with unix line encodings.
+1. `gen_100k.txt` is a plain text file in utf-8 with unix line encodings.
+It's 87MB so the `git clone` might be slow.
+Sorry.
-2. Go through the file as fast as you can and find all the phone numbers.
+1. Go through the file as fast as you can and find all the phone numbers.
 This is not a test of i18n so the phone numbers will all look like this: (xxx) xxx-xxxx
-3. Print the number of phone numbers found.
+1. Print the number of phone numbers found.
+1. Verify your result by `tail gen_100k.txt` and looking at the answer.
+   When the file was generated, the answer was saved within itself.
-4. Time it with `time`.
+1. Time it with `time`.
-5. Add it to `results.txt` in this repo.
+1. Add it to `results.txt` in this repo.

 I want these languages tested: